-A Google Business Profile is the standardized listing that comes up when someone Googles a business.
-It includes the business’ name, physical address, phone number, hours of operation, website link, photos, and more.
+A Google Business Profile is the standardized listing that comes up when someone googles a business.
+It includes the business’s name, physical address, phone number, hours of operation, website link, photos, and more.

 Why is a Google Business Profile So Important?

 Many times, customers don’t make it past your Google Business Profile to your website.
 This is part of why having a complete, optimized Google Business Profile is so important.